-Mobile Platform Strategy: As mobile devices increase their time-share in our daily lives, we see their business use grow as well.
+Mobile platform strategy: As mobile devices increase their time-share in our daily lives, we see their business use grow as well.
 Businesses now require increasingly flexible integration solutions that easily incorporate common mobile platforms into legacy application architecture.

-Holistic Integration: System integration has commonly been limited to new or flexible applications with a disregard for legacy software or valuable on-site databases.
-While businesses may find themselves operating entirely in the cloud one day, most businesses today have an array of application types (e.g., SaaS, on-premise, databases) that all need to work together in order to provide real value.
+Holistic integration: System integration has commonly been limited to new or flexible applications with a disregard for legacy software or valuable on-site databases.
+While businesses may find themselves operating entirely in the cloud one day, most businesses today have an array of application types (e.g., SaaS, on-premises, databases) that all need to work together in order to provide real value.
 System integrators will start to place greater priority on integration platforms that cater to a variety of application types as this holistic approach becomes not only desired, but expected.

-Social Technology as part of Infrastructure: Social platforms are now a key component in a variety of business departments, but have consistently operated as information silos, unable to share data with other areas of the business.
+Social technology as part of infrastructure: Social platforms are now a key component in a variety of business departments, but have consistently operated as information silos, unable to share data with other areas of the business.
 System integrators will need to include social platforms as part of their overall system integration as businesses continue to embrace this growing trend.

-Incorporation of App-based Internet: More than 5 years ago, Apple introduced iOS, the first popular App-based operating system, and it created a paradigm shift in both the consumer and business marketplace.
+Incorporation of app-based internet: More than 5 years ago, Apple introduced iOS, the first popular App-based operating system, and it created a paradigm shift in both the consumer and business marketplace.
 Businesses are taking advantage of this new application model as iOS and Android grow in popularity throughout a number of industries.
 Enterprise applications that operate on these platforms will be need to be incorporated into the larger business architecture.